• Mark Andre

 Programme Note

-Ultimate de/re-territorialising, de/re-idiomatising, de/re-concretising compositional correlations unfold.
-These phenomena, uncovered from deep within, form the music of disappearance, the music of disappearance.
+The composition often involves interpolations of phenomenological micro-intervals and micro-sound colours.
+Ultimate de/re-territorializing, de/re-idiomatizing, de/ re-concretizing compositional correlations unfold.
+These phenomena, thus uncovered from deep within, form the music in their disappearance, the music of disappearance.

-Disappearance is one of the most central themes of the gospel message.
+Disappearance is one of the most central themes of the Gospel message.
 It appears in the pericopes of the Passion, for example at the Last Supper in Emmaus or at the Ascension of Christ.

 More Info